 Local Services (Liverpool area only)

-The Liverpool Light is free a preventative out-of-hours mental health crisis service.
+The Liverpool Light is free preventative out-of-hours mental health crisis service.
 It’s open from 6 PM to 1 AM, 7–days a week.
-It provides a safe place for people who are experiencing or at risk of a mental health crisis: a safe and secure environment for individuals to de-escalate, recuperate and begin their recovery.
+It provides a safe place for people who are experiencing or at risk of a mental health crisis: a secure environment for individuals to de-escalate, recuperate and begin their recovery.

 They also provide a specialised referral service outside of GP and day service hours, offering an alternative to attending the A&E department at the nearby Royal Liverpool University Hospital.

 James’ Place provides a service to men and those who identify as men, who live in the Liverpool area, are over 18 and are in suicidal crisis.
 You can contact them by phoning 0151 303 5757, emailing email@example.com or via the form on their website.
 You also access their 24/7 helpline by texting JP to 85258.